oracle-devrel/oci-arch-queue-oke-demo/local-producer/readme.md

 #### Making the queue identifiable and accessible

-Within the code is a class called *Environment* (*src/main/java/com/demo/samples/basic/Environment.java*) which declares several constants that capture the OCI Queue OCID, the URL for the OCI Data Plane endpoint, and the attributes necessary for authenticating and authorization to use the service A
+Within the code is a class called *Environment* (*src/main/java/com/demo/samples/basic/Environment.java*) which declares several constants that capture the OCI Queue OCID, the URL for the OCI Data Plane endpoint, and the attributes necessary for authenticating and authorization to use the service.

 These values need to have their defaults replaced with the appropriate values established during the OCI Queue setup.